 Starting with Redis 2.8, master and slave are usually able to continue the replication process without requiring a full resynchronization after the replication link went down.

-This works using an in-memory backlog of the replication stream in the master side.
-Also the master and all the slaves agree on a replication offset and a master run id, so when the link goes down, the slave will reconnect and ask the master to continue the replication, assuming the master run id is still the same, and that the offset specified is available in the replication backlog.
+This works by creating an in-memory backlog of the replication stream on the master side.
+The master and all the slaves agree on a replication offset and a master run id, so when the link goes down, the slave will reconnect and ask the master to continue the replication.
+Assuming the master run id is still the same, and that the offset specified is available in the replication backlog, replication will resume from the point where it left off.
+If either of these conditions are unmet, a full resynchronization is performed (which is the normal pre-2.8 behavior).

 The new partial resynchronization feature uses the